SurniaUlula/wpsso-um/readme.txt

 Tested Up To: 5.2.2
 Stable Tag: 2.1.0

-WPSSO Core add-on provides updates for the WPSSO Core Premium plugin and its complementary Premium add-ons.
+Update manager for the WPSSO Core Premium plugin and its complementary Premium add-ons.

 == Description ==